By Mark McGrath, March 2017.

 A web robot cannot deliver useful competitor analysis.
 This requires the analysis of an expert with knowledge on best web practice.

-There are a lot of shortcuts advertised nowadays to competitor analysis of websites (also known sometimes as "competitive analysis").
-This article explains why the shortcuts are dead-ends and why you should employ a web expert to conduct a comprehensive competitor analysis.
+There are a lot of shortcuts advertised nowadays to competitor analysis of websites.
+This article explains why the shortcuts are dead-ends.
+And why you should use a web expert to conduct competitor analysis.

-Competitor analysis is an exercise in identifying who your (best) competitors are, and the attributes that make them the leaders in their field so that you can match or better them.
+Competitor analysis is identifying the attributes of your best competitors, so you can match or better them.

 Automated tools are not the answer

-None of these tools will identify the website attributes of your competitors that put them ahead of you.
-This is because the attributes you can analyse by an automated tool are the things that are not going to get you to match or better your competition.
+None of these tools will identify the attributes of your competitors that put them ahead of you.
+This is because the attributes you can analyse by an automated tool are the those that are not going to allow you to match or better your competition.

 The attributes that these automated tools identify tend to be things that are the basics of good website production, that you should be doing anyway...like SEO and online marketing basics (eg social media channels, e-Newsletters).
 They tend also to be quantifiable in nature and therefore lend themselves to be easily measured by an automated tool.

-Ticking SEO online marketing boxes won't equal or better your competition.
+Ticking SEO and online marketing boxes won't equal or better your competition.

 Marketing intelligence is of little relevance